-The Silver Ridge Lite is made of a very soft, lightweight material that our reviewers loved the feel of.
+The Silver Ridge Lite is made of a very soft, lightweight material that our reviewers loved.
 The fabric is also slightly stretchy, adding to its overall comfort.
-We found this shirt to run a bit large while sporting a relaxed-fit, and a feminine cut.
+We found this shirt runs fairly large while sporting a relaxed-fit, and a feminine cut.
 Our 5'4", 120 lb main tester tried both the S and XS and found both to be very large and flowy, though the XS was a better fit overall.
-Sleeve tabs hold the rolled-up sleeves to about the crease of our elbows, and as this shirt was made of softer, more flexible material than the Sahara or Bahama, we found that the sleeves don't stay up quite as well without using those tabs.
+Sleeve tabs hold the rolled-up sleeves to about the crease of the elbows.
+As this shirt is made of softer, more flexible material than the other collared shirts we tested, we found that the sleeves don't stay up quite as well without using those tabs.
 When rolled down, the sleeves are long enough for even our long-armed testers, and the back of the shirt is longer than the front.

-Of the four button-up shirts in this review, we found this one to be made of the most lightweight, breathable fabric.
-However, we felt it may not be quite as breathable as the Sahara, as it has a full back panel of mesh with a through-and-through vent opening along the shoulders, rather than venting down.
+Of the button-up shirts in this review, this one is made of some of the most lightweight, breathable fabric.
+Helpful for hikers and backpackers, the Silver Ridge has a back vent opening on each side of the shoulders, meaning it retains at least some of its venting abilities even when you're wearing a backpack.
 This shirt also sports moisture-wicking technology and dries quite quickly.
-We gave it a 9 out of 10.

-Made of 100% ripstop polyester, this shirt gave our reviewers a sense of comfort that it wouldn't be immediately ruined by a chance encounter with a cactus or thorny bush.
+Made of 100% ripstop polyester, this shirt provides comfort that can also withstand a chance encounter with a cactus or thorny bush.
 The seams are also double stitched, and the fabric is treated to be antimicrobial (to help prevent that four-weeks-on-trail smell).
 While this is a great feature for everyday use, we found that none of the anti-smell-treated shirts we tested actually stayed stench-free if they became wet with sweat.
 But for staying dry (good luck with that!), it works alright.

 This shirt retails slightly on the lower-middle side of the pack among options we tested.
-If you're looking for a versatile on-trail shirt, but don't want to fork out the $60 for the extra-versatile REI Sahara, we feel that this shirt from Columbia is also a great option to suit a wide variety of needs.
+If you're looking for a versatile on-trail shirt, but want to save a few bucks, we feel that the Silver Ridge is a solid option to suit a wide variety of needs.

-The Columbia Silver Ridge Lite is a well-rounded sun shirt.
-Our reviewers loved it for hiking AND a day at the office.
+The Columbia Silver Ridge Lite is well-rounded and our reviewers like it for both hiking AND a day at the office.
 Worth trying on before you buy, this shirt is soft but comfortable and might be just the right style for you.
-However, if you want a shirt that's better suited to hiking and paddle sports, consider the REI Sahara.
+That said, if you want a versatile button-up shirt that's better suited to paddle sports, you might consider another option.